 Millennials (Gen Y)

-- What's next on their financial horizon: Millennials are entering the workforce with high amounts of student debt.
+What's next on their financial horizon: Millennials are powering the workforce, but with huge amounts of student debt.
 This is delaying major purchases like weddings and homes.
-Because of this financial instability, Millennials prefer access over ownership which can be seen through their preference for on-demand services.
+Because of this financial instability, Millennials choose access over ownership, which can be seen through their preference for on-demand services.
 They want partners that will help guide them to their big purchases.

-- Banking Habits: This generation has seen the struggle of Millennials and has adopted a more fiscally conservative approach.
+Banking Habits: This generation has seen the struggle of Millennials and has adopted a more fiscally conservative approach.
 They want to avoid debt and appreciate accounts or services that aid in that endeavor.
-Debit cards top their priority list followed by mobile banking.
-Over 50% have not entered a bank branch in at least 3 months.
+Debit cards top their priority list, followed by mobile banking.

 If you want to know more about Gen Z, check out this deep dive into their media consumption and banking habits.